acm-uiuc/groot-credits-service/README.md

 Endpoint for creating a new transaction.
 Creates a new Transaction record and updates the associated User record's balance.

+*Headers*
+* `Credits-Token` - The session token of the user making the request
+    * Required
+    * Used to authenticate route

 *Body Params:*
 * `netid` - NetID of the user.
     * Required